 The failure to file penalty is assessed for each month or partial month from the date the tax return is due.
 The penalty is 5% per month, up to a maximum of 25%.
 In almost all cases, the taxpayer will also be assessed, in addition to the failure to file penalty, a failure to pay penalty.
-For tax years beginning in 2019, the amount of the additional tax payable for failure to file a tax return within 60 days of the due date shall not be less than the lesser of \$435 or 100% of the amount required to be shown as tax on the return.
+For tax returns required to be filed in 2024, the minimum penalty is \$510 or the balance of the tax due on his or her return, whichever is smaller.
+The taxpayer might not owe the penalty if he or she a reasonable explanation for filing late.
+The taxpayer should attach a statement to his or her return fully explaining his or her reason for filing late.